3.8.1. Logging options¶

 [log] write_buffer = 0

-Specifies the wait in milliseconds before commiting logs to disk, to enable delayed log writes.
+Specifies the wait in milliseconds before committing logs to disk, to enable delayed log writes.
 Only used by the

 [log] write_delay = 0